ivinayaks/mlfe-project/README.md

 1. Use the following command to run the model: COMET_API_KEY='Insert API Key' python loanv3.py run --max-num-splits=150 The loanv3.py runs the LoanFLow metaflow.
 Within the metaflow, there are steps related to EDA, data preprocessing, hyperparameter tuning, and testing.
 2. Run the Flask back-end in one terminal: python flaskapp.py
-3. Use the following command to run the streamlit app in another terminal: streamlit run streamlit.py
+3. Use the following command to run the streamlit app in another terminal: rye run streamlit run streamlit.py
 4. Play around with the inputs on the Streamlit app.
 Loans with grade 'A' are likely to not default, while loan with grade 'G' are likely to default.